ssc-meetups-community/meetups/index.md

 * San Jose, California
     * Meetup scheduled: Sunday October 29, 2:00 P.M (contact David for details)
         * Location: 3806 Williams Rd (private residence)
-    * Details: Regular monthly meetups.
+    * Details: Meetups are scheduled irregularly.
 If you plan to come, let us know so we will have at least a rough head count.
     * Previous meetups:
         * Sunday September 24, 2017, 2 PM
         * Sunday April 9, 2017, 2 PM